5 Ways to Improve Your Golf Short Game

 How can I improve my short game fast?

 Someone once told me to hold the golf club like you are holding a baby bird.
 A common mistake most amateur golfers make is having too much tension in the hands.
-But the truth is that your grip can make or break your round–lighten up to improve your short game.
+But the truth is that your golf grip can make life much harder–lighten up to improve your short game.
+You should never have tension in your forearms or hands when you’re putting on the green.

 When it comes to chipping around the greens, you can’t have a strong grip on the club here.
 On a scale of 1-10 (with 10 being the strongest) shoot for a grip pressure around 4-5.